Bharmal: Reign

-Situation at the beginning of his reign
+Context of early reign

 When Bharmal's eldest brother Puranmal succeeded the throne in 1527, the political scenario was very uncertain.
 The Rajput confederacy led by Rana Sanga suffered a great loss in the battle of Khanua.
 The Mughal power was not firmly established in India.
 There were other Muslim rulers, who were gaining the power to oust Humayun, the son of Babur out of India.
 Bahadur Shah of Gujarat and Sher Khan (later Sher Shah Suri) were prominent among them.

-Puranmal was the first person to realize that Mughals were not at all trustworthy.
-They were very much like the old stock of Muslim rulers.
-Bharmal's policy towards Mughals that us marrying his daughter to Akbar was part of a plan to protect the population of Amer.

 Bahadur Shah was pursuing a policy of expansion.
 He helped and sent Tatar Khan Lodi to occupy the fort of Bayana.
 He occupied the fort of Bayana which was under Mughal occupation since the time of Babur.
 Humayun sent his brothers Askari Mirza and Hindal Mirza to recapture the fort.
 Puranmal, then Raja of Amer, fought in the battle called the Battle of Mandrail in favor of the Mughals in 1534.

-He did not inherit his father's kingdom according to the principles laid down by Manu, instead, he was a collective choice from all the Kachwahas, dominated at that time by Bara Kotris.
-Emperor Akbar pursued a liberal policy towards his Hindu subjects and Raja Bharmal's descendants offered their services to Mughals to save the Hindus from the cruelty of Turks led by Akbar which became a strong empire, due to Kachwaha's support.
-The Dhundhar region of Rajputana never faced a war until Aurangzeb's reign.
-This can be attributed to the clever plan laid down by Raja Bharmal in the backdrop of marriage.